Making Phishers Solve the Captcha Problem (Updated)

-The more I read about Bank of America's solution to the phishing problem, the more I believe it susceptible to man-in-the-middle (MIM) attacks.
-The Wall Street Journal today described their new system, called SiteKey, in a bit more detail.
+The more I read about Bank of America's solution to the phishing problem, the more I believe it susceptible to man-in-the-middle (MITM) attacks.
+The Wall Street Journal described BofA's system, called SiteKey (or PassMark), a few months ago in some detail.
 The BofA site describes it as well.

 |Sidebar: isn't it odd that when you go the Bank of America site, you immediately note that the page is presented in cleartext ("http://"), not SSL ("https://).
 The first step to combat phishers is to provide an SSL connection... first time, every time.
 Customers need to get used to expecting a secure connection on every BofA page.|

 Yes, their sign-in operation itself is secure.
 I just think it a tad bizarre that every page isn't secure as well.
 Just for the customer's peace of mind.

 As far as I can tell, there's no way for SiteKey to distinguish a malicious, zombie PC from a user's virgin computer.
 The zombie PC could present a false BofA store-front to the victim and proxy login information from the user to the bank and any resulting pages and images from the bank to the victim.
 This would be a classic Man-in-the-Middle (MITM) attack and SiteKey does not appear to be a valid defense against this sort of assault.

 Step 4 of the BofA SiteKey page even states the following:

 |If we don't recognize your computer:|

 We will ask you one of your secret SiteKey Confirmation Questions.

 After you answer your question correctly, we will show you your SiteKey.